Guest & Delegate Information

 The Castle is a 15 to 20 minute walk, most of which is uphill, from both the train and bus station.

-The Cathedral Bus Service (approximately every 10 minutes) is available for transport between the train and bus stations and the Cathedral (directly opposite the Castle).
-The buses are easy access and the fare is currently 50p or free to Senior Citizens and covers travel all day on the day of purchase.
+The Cathedral Bus Service (approximately every 10 minutes) is available for transport between the train and bus stations and Palace Green Library (right outside the Castle).
+The buses are easy access and the fare is currently £1.00 and covers travel all day on the day of purchase.
 You can visit the website at http://www.durham.gov.uk/Pages/Service.aspx?ServiceId=6251

 The train station is 10 minutes away by car and accessible taxis are usually available.